 Andrew Hodges and wife Andrea Macko-Hodges have owned the Andrew L. Hodges Funeral Home since December 2003.
 In 2000, Andrew obtained his Bachelor of Arts degree in History with a number of courses in Thanatology (study of death and bereavement) at the University of Western Ontario in London.
 In 2002, he graduated from Toronto’s Humber College with a diploma in the funeral services education program.
 Completing his training as a funeral director in Toronto, Andrew continued to work in the city until November 14, 2003 when he and Andrea decided to leave Toronto for a town where Andrew could perform funerals in a more personal way, and the couple could become part of a community and eventually raise a family.

 Andrew and Andrea took ownership of the Robt.
 G. Sass Funeral Home on December 1, 2003.
 At the age of 25, Andrew was one of the youngest funeral directors in Canada to own and operate a funeral home.
-To reflect the change in ownership and responsibility, the name of the funeral home changed to the Andrew L. Hodges Funeral Home Ltd. Andrea, who graduated from Carleton University in 2001 with an Honours degree in Journalism, is now Events Coordinator for the Town of St. Marys.
+To reflect the change in ownership and responsibility, the name of the funeral home changed to the Andrew L. Hodges Funeral Home Ltd. Andrea, who graduated from Carleton University in 2001 with an Honours degree in Journalism, has held a number of communication roles in town while supporting Andrew.
 The elementary school sweethearts were married on September 7, 2002.

 Andrew and Andrea have one daughter, Charlotte Grace Hodges.
-The family is also the proud owner of Agnes the miniature dachshund, who serves as "grief counsellor" at the funeral home.
+The family is also the proud owner of Mr. Pickles the miniature dachshund, who serves as "grief counsellor" at the funeral home.

 The Hodges are the latest in a line of compassionate people who have served St. Marys and area for almost 120 years.
 The Hodges Funeral Home traces its roots to 1897, when a funeral and furniture business was established on Queen Street by T. T. Garner.
 At that time it was common for the furniture maker to moonlight as the undertaker, because they had the means to build caskets.
 There was also no need for the undertaker to have facilities for visitations and funerals because they would take place in homes.